SUNDAY, DECEMBER 1 | 11:15 AM | ALL CAMPUSES

 Baptism is an outward expression of an inward relationship with Jesus.
 We are so excited for the decision you have made to follow Jesus and show the world your commitment by getting baptized!

-We offer baptism at our Frisco East, Frisco West and McKinney campuses during the first 11:15 AM service of the month.
+We currently offer baptism at our Frisco East, Frisco West and McKinney campuses during the first 11:15 AM service of the month.
 Members who attend the Prosper campus are invited to attend one of the other 3 campuses for baptism.
 This is part of Connect Track, Step One, so candidates must complete Step One of Connect Track before being baptized.

 Do I need to attend Connect Track Step 1 to be baptized?

 Children 5 years old – 5th grade do not need to attend the class.
 Please read the Child Baptism Information below.